 Why your solar power system should have batteries.

-Second, with batteries you can eliminate all dependence on the grid from all types of failures from storms to poles downed by accidents.
+Batteries give you independence from all types of grid failures from terrorism to storms to poles downed by accidents.

-Perhaps the most important of these is in the area of battery technology.
-The corrugated structure of phosphorene nanoribbons means that the charged ions that power batteries could soon move up to 1000 times faster than currently possible.
+In the area of battery technology the corrugated structure of phosphorene nanoribbons means that the charged ions that power batteries could soon move up to 1000 times faster than currently possible.
 This would mean a significant decrease in charging time, alongside an increase in capacity of approximately 50%.
-Such performance gains would provide massive boosts to the electric car and aircraft industries, and allow us to much better harness renewable energy to eliminate reliance on fossil fuels even on grey, calm days.
+Such performance gains would allow us to much better harness renewable energy.

 It also means that in future, batteries could use sodium ions instead of lithium ions.
 Known lithium reserves may not be able to meet huge projected increases in battery demand, and extraction of the metal can be environmentally harmful.
 Sodium, by contrast, is abundant and cheap.

+High efficiency solar cells could now be much closer to reality.
 The ribbons could solve another major roadblock in this area—how to electrically connect nanomaterials without creating large resistance (and therefore energy loss) at the joins.
 Several-layer thick versions of phosphorene nanoribbons can be seamlessly split into ribbons with different heights and electrical properties, circumventing the usual engineering requirements of connections.
-Thanks to this, high-efficiency solar cells could now be much closer to entering into reality.

 Producing these ribbons is however just the first step towards revolutionizing the above technologies.
 Much research now needs to be carried out to test theoretical predictions, and investigate the extent to which the properties of the ribbons can be tailored for specific applications.
 As the 20-year plus journeys of Teflon, lithium batteries, and Velcro show us, the road from discovery to use can be long.
 But with society increasingly moving away from fossil fuels, we expect that road to soon be well-traveled.